MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### When should I choose Power Automate "per flow" versus "per user"?

-Microsoft's recommendation is that almost all organizations in almost all situations is to buy the per user with attended Robotic Process Automation (RPA) license for every user in their organization.
-Optionally, purchase the unattended bot add-on for every machine that will be running unattended automation.
+Microsoft recommends that most organizations buy the per user with attended Robotic Process Automation (RPA) license for every user in their organization.
+Optionally, purchase the unattended bot add-on for every machine that runs unattended automation.

 The per user plan is intended for personal automation to support the broad adoption of an automation culture in an organization.